Our Debt-Free Journey

 My hope for this post is to bring awareness to, encourage, and strengthen anyone who is interested in or currently in the process of eradicating debt for good.
 I believe living debt-free can solve many of the world’s problems, and it begins with taking control of personal finance.
 Changing someone’s money mindset can plant a seed for life and we are wholehearted advocates of this lifestyle change.
 Our marriage has strengthened beyond measure and I now know that if we can accomplish this, we can accomplish anything.

 Every bit of credit for us becoming debt-free goes to Dave Ramsey.
-If you don’t know Dave, I highly encourage you to look him up.
+If you don’t know Dave, I encourage you to look him up.
 He’s a financial advisor and talk show radio host for more than 25 years.
-Dave and his team are based in Nashville and have coached thousands (if not millions) of people to become debt-free over the last few decades.
+Dave and his team are based in Nashville and have coached millions of people into financial freedom over the last few decades.

 I first remember Dave when I heard him talk on the radio in the car with my mom as a child.
 At the time I didn’t realize she was likely following his advice as well, and her money habits would later help mold me into the person I am today.
 Back then I thought Dave was very “mean” with his callers, but now I realize that tough love is necessary for success.